MichaelVorndran/InconsistencyMasks/SUIM/README.md

 ## Step 2: Specify the Base Directory and Extract the Downloaded Files
-First, ensure that you've specified your base directory for this dataset in your config.ini file.
+First, ensure that you've specified your base directory for this dataset in your `config.ini` file.
 For example:

     BASE_DIR = C:/IM/SUIM/

-Inside the base directory you've specified, create a folder named original_data.
+Inside the base directory you've specified, create a folder named `original_data`.
 Using the example above, this would be:

     C:/IM/SUIM/original_data/

-Once the files are downloaded, extract the data into the original_data folder.
+Once the files are downloaded, extract the data into the `original_data` folder.
 This can be done using built-in OS tools or third-party tools like 7-Zip or WinRAR.

 After extracting the files, the contents of the `original_data` folder should look like this: